Early Childhood Education and Assistance Program

 Since 1985, ECEAP has focused on the well-being of the whole child by providing comprehensive services to Washington’s most at-risk young children.
 The program is aligned with nationally researched programs that have shown exceptional returns on investment.

-Together with families, ECEAP providers and local communities, we ensure the growth of health, resilient children.
+Together with families, ECEAP providers and local communities, we ensure the growth of healthy, resilient children.
 We provide child-centered, individualized preschool education and health coordination services on a foundation of strengths-based family support for the specialized population we serve.

 ECEAP services: